-Basis for Opinion
+Basis for opinion

 We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Company in accordance with International Ethics Standards Board for Accountants International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code) together with the ethical requirements that are relevant to our audit of the financial statements in Nigeria and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

+Independence

+We are independent of the Company in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards), i.e. the IESBA Code issued by the International Ethics Standards Board for Accountants.
+We have fulfilled our other ethical responsibilities in accordance with the IESBA Code.

-Other Information
+Other information

-The Directors are responsible for the other information.
-The other information comprises Company information, Directors' report, Corporate governance report, Statement of Directors' responsibilities, Certification by Chief Executive Officer and Chief Financial Officer and Other national disclosures but does not include the financial statements and our auditor's report thereon.
+The directors are responsible for the other information.
+The other information comprises the Company information, Directors' report, Corporate governance report, Statement of directors' responsibilities in relation to the financial statements, Certification by Chief Executive and Chief Financial Officer, Value added statement, Five year financial summary and Details of professionals who provided services to the financial statements, but does not include the financial statements and our auditor's report thereon.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.